 In addition to our grantmaking, mission-driven investments are another way to advance our mission on behalf of children.
 By committing more than $100 million of our endowment and approximately $50 million in program funding, these investments harness the power of the capital markets to create equitable communities where children and families can thrive.

 Why This Work Matters

-WKKF’s MDI program is unique in the philanthropic field.
-We place an equal emphasis on both social and financial returns.
+We value both social and financial returns.
 Each investment must meet specific criteria, including:

-- Making progress in areas aligned with our mission
+- Making progress in areas that advance our mission

-- Meeting metrics for financial targets and market-rate or better financial returns
+- Meeting metrics for financial and social targets on market-rate mission-related investments (MRIs) or below market-rate program-related investments (PRIs)

 What We Support